Keeping your home

 - The City’s Housing Services Branch administers and funds social housing in Ottawa.

-- There are approximately 22,500 social housing units.
+- There are approximately 22,500 community housing units.

 - Rental rates for those in receipt of Rent-Geared-to-Income (RGI) assistance within social housing are typically set according to the renter’s income, with households paying no more than 30 per cent of their income towards rent.